Review: Bianchi Volpe Disc and Zurigo Disc

-Testers: Eric Mckeegan and Jon Pratt shared this back-to-back review in Bicycle Times Issue #38
+Testers: Eric Mckeegan and Jon Pratt shared this back-to-back review ON Bianchi in Bicycle Times Issue #38

-The Volpe (silver) and Zurigo (green) represent the road bike market’s move from racing to more general riding pursuits.
-In years past these bikes would have been categorized as cyclocross bikes, but now fall under the banner of “all-road” bikes, a much better term to describe sturdy, versatile drop-bar bikes that can commute, tour and maybe even see the start line of a dirt road race or cyclocross course.
+The Bianchi Volpe (silver) and Bianchi Zurigo (green) represent the road bike market’s move from racing to more general riding pursuits.
+In years past these bikes would have been categorized as cyclocross bikes, but now fall under the banner of “all-road” bikes, a much better term to describe sturdy, versatile drop-bar bikes that can commute, tour, and maybe even see the start line of a dirt road race or the cyclocross course.

-Of the two, the Volpe is probably the more familiar—the rim-brake version has been a favorite of utility cyclists for years.
-This steel-frame stalwart has low-rider rack mounts on the fork, downtube cable adjusters and a well-padded WTB Speed V saddle.
-The Zurigo has an expensive looking celeste paint job adorning its aluminum frame and carbon fork, a racy Selle San Marco saddle, and tubeless-ready rims.
-The Zurigo pictured here is the 2015 model, but will be updated for 2016 with a SRAM Apex drivetrain and a price increase to $1,700.
+Of the two, the Bianchi Volpe is probably the more familiar—the rim-brake version has been a favorite of utility cyclists for years.
+This steel-frame stalwart has low-rider rack mounts on the fork, downtube cable adjusters, and a well-padded WTB Speed V saddle.
+The Zurigo has an expensive-looking celeste paint job adorning its aluminum frame and carbon fork, a racy Selle San Marco saddle, and tubeless-ready rims.
+The Zurigo pictured here is the 2015 model but will be updated for 2016 with an SRAM Apex drivetrain and a price increase to $1,700.

 Jon: I couldn’t agree with Eric more.
 The Zurigo looks and feels the racier of the two bikes.
 A bit too over-the-top with the colors for my taste, but it is classic Bianchi.
 Immediately, I felt like the Volpe was “my bike.”
 Understated and comfortable.